Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ### **Biome Whitelist && Biome Blacklist** (Optional)

-These values are *optional.* The values are comma-separated and used in combination with the "spawn in world" value.
+These values are *optional.* The values are comma-separated and used in combination with the `canSpawnInWorld` value.
 This value can be expressed in a variety of ways and as such the values are used to determine the dimension a bee may spawn in as well.
 It is much easier to show examples of their usage.

 *Note:* You can use either [biome type tags](https://github.com/Dungeon-Derps-Development/ResourcefulBees/wiki/Biome-Tags) or specific biomes, you cannot use both simultaneously.
+*** LINK WILL BE UPDATED SOON!! ***

-This example will let the bee spawn in any nether biome.<br>
+This example will let the bee spawn in any nether biome.
 ```json
 "spawnInWorld": true,
 "biomeWhitelist": "tag:nether"
 ```
 <br>

-This example will let the bee spawn in any overworld biome except ocean biomes.<br>
+This example will let the bee spawn in any overworld biome except ocean biomes.
 ```json
 "spawnInWorld": true,
 "biomeWhitelist": "tag:overworld"